 Getting older doesn’t mean giving up your favorite activities.
 Having discussions with your loved ones and doctor about what is meaningful creates an understanding of what quality of life means to you.
-It is important to continue to enjoy an active lifestyle – traveling, participating in physical activities such as water aerobics, and meeting up with friends to play games like Bridge.
+It is important to continue to enjoy an active lifestyle – traveling, participating in physical activities, like water aerobics, and meeting up with friends to play games, like Bridge.

-Maintaining regular wellness visits or follow-up exams with your primary care physicians gives you the opportunity to have these discussions with your doctor and open up a dialogue about what is important to you with the focus to keep you healthy and active.
-Talk to your doctor about what quality of like means for you so that you can create a safe way to keep doing what you love to do!
+Maintaining regular wellness visits or follow-up exams with your primary care physicians gives you the opportunity to have these discussions with your doctor and open up a dialogue about what is important to you with a focus on keeping you healthy and active.
+Talk to your doctor about what quality of life means for you so that you can create a safe way to keep doing what you love to do.

 Sore, stiff or painful joints are often a sign of osteoarthritis, which is the most common form of arthritis affecting older adults.
 Common joints affected by osteoarthritis include the hands, knees, hips, and spine.

 It is important to share with your doctor if you are having pain in any of these joints to rule out other diseases that may mimic the symptoms of osteoarthritis.
 You may need diagnostic tests, such as an X-ray, to provide a clear picture and diagnosis of your condition.

 If osteoarthritis is diagnosed, it is important for your doctor to understand how your joint pain is affecting your daily life.
 Working together with your primary care doctor, and possibly other specialists, such as a physical therapist and/or orthopedic specialist, can be instrumental in limiting your pain so that you can maximize your function and quality of life.